Skip to main content

 Artifacts

-Artifacts are references to real supporting materials.
+Artifacts are first-class references stored in JobArtifact.
 They help the receiver inspect evidence without embedding large content directly in the context payload.

 Artifacts can represent: